-ASN support this measure in concept.
-However, the society believes that defining when documentation or reconciliation should occur and then testing this timing strategy is essential for application to dialysis facilities.
+ASN recognizes the critical importance of accurate medication reconciliation and supports this measure in concept, but agrees with the PAC/LTC Workgroup, who voted 56% to 44% against conditional support, that additional measure testing and development is needed prior to this measure being advanced.
+The society believes that defining when documentation or reconciliation should occur and then testing this timing strategy is essential for application to dialysis facilities.
 ASN agrees that identifying medications and medication changes at admission to the dialysis unit, and with each care setting transition is critical.
 However, ASN also notes that reconciliation is not necessary at each routine dialysis session, preferring serial regular reconciliation at an appropriate interval that should be specified and tested given the balance between resource allocation and benefits present in dialysis facilities.
+ASN would be pleased to work with measure stewards to develop and refine this measure, which addresses a critical patient safety issue.